GoogleCloudPlatform/ruby-docs-samples/bigquery/snippets/README.md

 ## Run the samples

-Run the tests for these samples by running `bundle exec rspec`.
+Run the tests for these samples by running `bundle exec rake test`.